tomouchuu/cheerz-archiver/README.md

 ### TODO

-- Ability to pass through the url you want
+- Bundle FFMPEG into the pkg